Read anything. Faster.

 Read

-• Listen with AI voices while you follow along
+• Listen mode with AI voices

 • Personal library with reading progress